withjannis/mapped/README.md

 # mapped
-This tool, mainly src/main.js is a client to to analyse instagram profiles followers and followings.
+This tool, mainly src/main.js, is a script to analyse the followers and followings of an instagram profile.

 ## usage
 Insert it into the developer console in your browser opened at instagram.com.